 Caregiver burnout is real.

-Family members and loved ones often try to do everything themselves until they are overwhelmed.
-In recovery communities, burnout can lead to relapse — and for many, relapse can mean serious harm or death.
+Family members and loved ones often try to do everything themselves until they become overwhelmed.
+In recovery communities, burnout can contribute to relapse — and relapse later in life can have severe or fatal consequences.

-Never Alone Home Care Services exists to help prevent that outcome by providing recovery-aware support outside the rooms, where it is urgently needed.
+Never Alone Home Care Services, Inc. exists to help prevent that outcome by providing recovery-aware support outside the rooms, where it is urgently needed.

 How We Are Different

-• We work alongside licensed home care agencies when needed
+- We work alongside licensed home care agencies when appropriate

 This is support designed by people who understand recovery — for people living it.